ubsuny/CP1-24-HW5/README.md

 Work on a single data analysis Jupyter notebook using functions from `preparation.py` that contain for each task below only *one plot*:

 - combined plot of cleaned up and raw data by using some combination of waveform modification (which should include padding, windowing, taking the FFT, removing noise, inverse FFT, and undoing the window+padding) of the CO2 data of the Mount Lua observatory in the time domain (1 member due Friday 2pm)
-- combined plot of cleaned up spectra by using some combination of waveform modification (which should include padding, windowing, taking the FFT, removing noise, inverse FFT, and undoing the window+padding) of the CO2 data of the Mount Lua observatory in the frequency domain that also highlights the peak(s) (1 member due Friday 2pm)
+- plot of cleaned up power spectrum by using some combination of waveform modification (which should include padding, windowing, taking the FFT, removing noise, inverse FFT, and undoing the window+padding) of the CO2 data of the Mount Lua observatory in the frequency domain that also highlights the peak(s) (1 member due Friday 2pm)
 - combined plot of cleaned up and raw data by using some combination of waveform modification (which should include padding, windowing, taking the FFT, removing noise, inverse FFT, and undoing the window+padding) of the CO2 data on available continents in the time domain (1 member due Friday 2pm)
-- combined plot of cleaned up spectra by using some combination of waveform modification (which should include padding, windowing, taking the FFT, removing noise, inverse FFT, and undoing the window+padding) of the CO2 data on available continents in the frequency domain that also highlights the peak(s) (1 member due Friday 2pm)
+- combined plot of cleaned up power spectra by using some combination of waveform modification (which should include padding, windowing, taking the FFT, removing noise, inverse FFT, and undoing the window+padding) of the CO2 data on available continents in the frequency domain that also highlights the peak(s) (1 member due Friday 2pm)
 - cleaned up and raw data by using some combination of waveform modification (which should include padding, windowing, taking the FFT, removing noise, inverse FFT, and undoing the window+padding) of the methane data on available continents in the time domain (1 member due Friday 2pm)
-- cleaned up spectra by using some combination of waveform modification (which should include padding, windowing, taking the FFT, removing noise, inverse FFT, and undoing the window+padding) of the methane data on available continents in the frequency domain that also highlights the peak(s) (1 member due Friday 2pm)
+- cleaned up power spectra by using some combination of waveform modification (which should include padding, windowing, taking the FFT, removing noise, inverse FFT, and undoing the window+padding) of the methane data on available continents in the frequency domain that also highlights the peak(s) (1 member due Friday 2pm)

 ## Task group 4 maintainers (max 2 members)